dhopp1-UNCTAD/nowcast_data_update/README.md

 # UNCTAD Nowcasts
 All files relating to the UNCTAD nowcasts.
-This repo only hosts the code, for datafiles see the onedrive link below.
+This repo only hosts the code, for datafiles see the onedrive link below. `misc.` directory contains other tangentially related projects, like experimenting with making the nowcast monthly, etc.

 ## Links:
 - [Git repo](https://github.com/dhopp1-UNCTAD/nowcasts)